textileio/react-native-sdk/README.md

 ##### [Optional] -- Trigger background updates

 The node is designed to gracefully disconnect and wind-down tasks when the user backgrounds the containing app.
 However, some apps may choose to spin the node up in the background in order to sync data or discover new updates.
+The react-native library will attempt to fire these events on it's own when your app gets background time, however, the react-native detection of these events hasn't been 100%.
+Additionally, it is helpful if your app fires events based of native background & location event triggers.

 You can do this in a background fetch triggered background event